danludwig/tripod/readme.md

 Maybe, maybe not.
 Like I said, it depends on who you ask.
 It is definitely no magic bullet.
 I believe the ASP.NET (server) parts of Tripod are good code, but I'm not sure if I like the HTML or Javascript parts of it.
 To be honest, this is the first project I ever used AngularJS with.
 So that part of it could very well be bad code.
 I don't think I've read enough good AngularJS code to be able to form a strong opinion on that part of it.

-Tripod was published as an example of how to organize and structure server (ASP.NET) code.
-Don't look to it for examples of how to handle applications when they make it to the browser.
+Tripod was published as an example of how to organize and structure *server* (ASP.NET) code.
+Don't look to it for examples of how to architect the parts of applications that execute on the browser.
 The Tripod architecture is about all of the code that runs on the server.

 What about Tripod do I think is good?